Gervonte/gervonte/README.md

 **Recent Master's Graduate in Computer Science** @ Florida Polytechnic University
 **Software Engineer**
-📍 From 🇧🇸 The Bahamas | Currently based in the U.S.
+📍 From 🇧🇸 The Bahamas (proudly!) | Currently based in the U.S.

 ### 🚀 What I'm Working On
 - Interview Prep Videos (for coding on camera practice!)